tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

     you can set WAPTWUA default value to ``default_allow = False``;

-  * you can test updates on a small sample of hosts and if everything is good, you can release the updates to the entire base of computers;
+  * you can test updates on a small sample of hosts and if everything is good, you can release the updates to the entire fleet of computers;

 .. figure:: wapt_console-wua.png
   :align: center